Reference 13 — Network formation

 In one paragraph

-A libtracer network is formed by ordinary vertex writes — there is no orchestration-specific protocol.
-A third party (typically a web UI) joins as an ephemeral peer with delegated admin, then on other devices it (1) creates controllers and transport connections the same in-band way (ADR-0017, ADR-0027), and (2) binds data flows by issuing consumer-initiated subscribe-writes into producers’ :subscribers[] (ADR-0026).
+A libtracer network is formed by ordinary vertex writes.
+A third party — typically a web UI — joins as an ephemeral peer with delegated admin, then on other devices it (1) creates controllers and transport connections through one in-band mechanism (ADR-0017 — Vertex creation is an in-band, ACL-gated field-write, ADR-0027 — A transport, and each connection within it, is a first-class / vertex), and (2) binds data flows by issuing consumer-initiated subscribe-writes into producers’ :subscribers[] (ADR-0026 — Subscription is consumer-initiated).
 It then disconnects, leaving the wired devices talking to each other.
 A node is one path tree — data endpoints, controllers, and transports — all addressed, created, ACL’d, await’d, and reconciled uniformly.
-There are no privileged roles: “orchestrator” and “router” below are transient situations any peer can be in, never fixed roles.
+There are no privileged roles: “orchestrator” and “router” below are transient situations any peer can be in.
 The network is pure-decentralized and self-healing — it depends on no central authority, and bindings re-establish themselves on reconnect.

-None of these is a fixed role or a privileged node — they are hats any peer wears transiently.
-The same peer is a producer on one edge and a consumer on another; “orchestrator” just means a peer currently holding admin and issuing formation writes; “router” (below) just means a peer that happens to have ≥2 transports.
-The network has no central authority and is self-healing.
+None of the following is a fixed role or a privileged node — they are hats any peer wears transiently.
+The same peer is a producer on one edge and a consumer on another; “orchestrating” means a peer holding admin and issuing formation writes; “forwarding” means a peer that has ≥2 transports.
+The network has no central authority.

 Hat